-- 4 Open the SWO Trace window-available from the J-Link/J-Trace menu or the ST-LINK menu, respectively-and click the Activate button to enable trace data collection. - 5 Start the execution.
+- 4 Open the SWO Trace window-available from the C-SPY driver menu-and click the Activate button to enable trace data collection. - 5 Start the execution.
 The Trace window is continuously updated with trace data.
-For more information about this window, see Trace window, page 184.
+For more information about this window, see Trace window, page 199.